tanhuy998/context-js/README.md

       super();
     }

-    // Beware of using the method of the http/request module
+    // Beware of using the method of Node.js native Response
     // because it works directly with STREAM and there is no buffering mechanism
     // for http operations.
     // In this example, the response status code and response header will be sent directly to the network